-Following this 2006 report from the University of Delaware, a 2008 thesis by a graduate student at the University of Cincinnati examined similar findings.
-This researcher's assessment of the studies was grounded in opinion surveys and suggested that, "residents who live adjacent to or near a trail believe that the trail has either a positive or neutral effect on the value of their property" (Karadeniz, 2008).
-Both studies in question and their key findings are catalogued in Appendix B.
+Not long thereafter, a 2008 thesis by a graduate student at the University of Cincinnati examined a variety of studies.
+This researcher's assessment of the studies grounded in opinion surveys suggested that, "residents who live adjacent to or near a trail believe that the trail has either a positive or neutral effect on the value of their property" (Karadeniz, 2008).
+The studies in question and their key findings are catalogued in Appendix B.

-The more sophisticated empirical studies elicited a similar conclusion.
+The more sophisticated empirical studies elicited similar conclusions.
 According to the Town of Victor in Rochester, NY, the community found that residential property values actually increase given their proximity to the trail.
 In fact, in southwestern Ohio, the Little Miami Scenic Trail is associated with higher property value in urban, suburban, and rural settings (n.d., 2016).
 Up to a mile away from the trail, for every foot closer to the trail, property value increases by about \$7 (n.d., 2016).
 A home a half-mile from the trail would sell for approximately nine percent less than a home adjacent to the trail (n.d., 2016).
-This finding is notable because rail-trails such as the Little Miami Scenic Trail are often criticized for having a negative impact on property values.
-This study suggests, to the contrary, that rail-trails can have a positive effect on the economic well-being of the surrounding community.
-It is also notable to mention, that a few years later, in 2011, two University of Cincinnati professors, ostensibly building on the earlier research, came to a similar conclusion regarding the impact of the Little Miami Scenic Trail on the value of nearby residential property.
+The UC researcher adds, "This finding is notable because rail-trails such as the Little Miami Scenic Trail are often criticized for having a negative impact on property values.
+This study suggests, to the contrary, that rail-trails can have a positive effect on the economic well-being of the surrounding community."
+(Karadeniz, 2008).
+A few years later, in 2011, two University of Cincinnati professors, ostensibly building on the earlier research, came to a similar conclusion regarding the impact of the Little Miami Scenic Trail on the value of nearby residential property.
 A university publication summarized their findings and found that "housing prices went up by nine dollars for every foot closer to the trail entrance".
-In fact, the study concluded that, "the average home, homeowners were willing to pay a \$9,000 dollar premium to be located one thousand feet closer to the trail" (Fuller, 2011).
-To add to this, "a 2003 study found that the amenity value of trails was associated with over \$140 million dollars in increased property values in Indianapolis (Lindsey et al, 2003).
+In fact, the study concluded that "for the average home, homeowners were willing to pay a \$9,000 dollar premium to be located one thousand feet closer to the trail" (Fuller, 2011).
+To add to this, "a 2003 study found that the amenity value of trails was associated with over \$140 million dollars in increased property values in Indianapolis" (Lindsey et al, 2003).
 As well, in "Dallas, developers report that there is a 25 percent premium for properties adjacent to the Katy Trail" (Dallas Morning News, 2006).
 In addition, on the Burke-Gilman Trail, a "study was conducted on an abandoned railroad that passes through residential neighborhoods".
 It was found that "properties were significantly easier to sell and sold for an average of 6% more".
 Local government can also benefit from the trail.
 According to the Headwaters Economics website, "when trails increase property value, local governments receive more property tax revenue.
 The revenue boost can offset the trails construction and maintenance costs" (n.d., 2016).